jongpie/NebulaLogger/docs/apex/Test-Utilities/LoggerMockDataCreator.md

 #### LoggerMockDataCreator.SObjectTestDataBuilder class

 Class used to create or update an `SObject` record with static fake data.
-This is useful in situations where you need to have fields populated, but the specific values used are not relevant to a particular test.
+This is useful in situations where you need to have fields populated, but the specific values used are not relevant to a particular test method.
 This class can be used when Apex writing tests for plugins.

 ---